 2.The trail is well-maintained.
 There are no hills or big rocks to trip over.

-3. The bicycles go pretty fast on the trail – with very little space between you and them.
-Some will holler a warning, “On your left,” but not all.
+3. Bicycles go pretty fast on the trail – with very little space between you and them.
+Some will give voice to a warning, like, “On your left,” but not all.
 It’s best to just stay far right and walk single file where you can.

 4. Make sure your phone is fully charged.
 You’ll probably want to take a few photos.